DataDog/datadog-agent/docs/public/components/using-components.md

 ```

 It's very important to understand that since `myTestCallback` only uses the `config.Component` not all components from
-the `core` bundle was instantiated !
-The `core.Bundle` instruct `Fx` how to create components but only the ones required
+the `core` bundle were instantiated !
+The `core.Bundle` instructs `Fx` how to create components but only the ones required
 are created.

 In our example, the `config.Component` might have dozens of dependencies instantiated from the core bundle. `Fx` handles